Ada-Developers-Academy/core-unit-2/api-1-setup-read/intro-to-hello-books.md

    - `add` and `commit` your changes, or
    - use `git stash -u` to set aside any changes you've made

 If you'd like to restore changes that have been stashed, Git provides several ways to do this.
-A good starting point for investigation is git stash pop.
+A good starting point for investigation is `git stash pop`.
 Follow your curiosity!

 ### !callout-info